 Dean Michael Ornish was president and founder of the non-profit Preventative Medicine Research Institute in California and Clinical Professor of Medicine at the University of Medicine, San Francisco.

 In 1990, his work published in the Lancet (9) showed that a vegetarian diet, stopping smoking, stress management training and moderate exercise can reverse coronary artery disease after one year.
 This was achieved without the use of lipid-lowering drugs.
 It is probable that the vegetarian diet alkalised the body and by this means increased resistance to infectious disease.
-Also, the more relaxed lifestyle would reduce output of pathogenic corticosteroids.
-His results were better than those achieved by cholesterol lowering drugs, which may slightly reduce the incidence of heart disease in people under seventy, but which do not reduce the overall mortality rate (7,8).
+Also, the more relaxed lifestyle would reduce the output of pathogenic corticosteroids.
+His results were better than those achieved with cholesterol lowering drugs, which may slightly reduce the incidence of heart disease in people under seventy, but which do not reduce the overall mortality rate (7,8).

-CANCER, STRESS AND ORTHODOX MEDICINE
+CANCER STRESS AND ORTHODOX MEDICINE

 HIGH BLOOD PRESSURE AND STRESS